Cultural series at Hotel Morgenland

 Florian Illies

-presented his book, Magic of Silence, on March 4, 2024 at 7:30 p.m. in the Hotel Morgenland.
+presented his book, Magic of Silence on March 4, 2024 at 7.30 p.m. in the Hotel Morgenland.

 No German painter triggers such emotions as Caspar David Friedrich: his evening skies are icons of longing to this day, he inspired Samuel Beckett to create “Waiting for Godot” and Walt Disney to create “Bambi” – but Goethe was so enraged by the enigmatic melancholy of his paintings that he wanted to smash them on the edge of a table.

 In his large-scale journey through time, Florian Illies tells the story of Friedrich’s paintings for the first time: countless of his most beautiful paintings were burnt, first in his birthplace and then during the Second World War, while others, such as the “Chalk Cliffs on Rügen”, emerge from the mists of history a hundred years after Friedrich’s death.
+Illies tells how Friedrich’s paintings ended up at the Russian Tsar’s court, between the winter tires in a Mafia car repair shop and in the kitchen of a Hessian council apartment.
+As revered by Hitler as he was by Heinrich von Kleist, as hated by Stalin as he was by the ’68ers – the example of Friedrich makes 250 years of German history visible.

 (www.fischerverlage.de)